kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

     let add = (a, b) => a + b;
     ```

 2. **`this` keyword**: In regular functions, the `this` keyword represents the object that called the function.
 In arrow functions, `this` is lexically bound.
 It means that it uses `this` from the code that contains the arrow function.
-For example:
+1. Arrow functions come in handy where we usually don’t want to leave the current context.
+2. Not having this naturally means another limitation: arrow functions can’t be used as constructors.
+They can’t be called with new.
+3. Arrow functions VS bind - The arrow => doesn’t create any binding.
+The function simply doesn’t have this.
+The lookup of this is made exactly the same way as a regular variable search: in the outer lexical environment.
+4. Arrow functions also have no arguments variable.
+That’s great for decorators, when we need to forward a call with the current this and arguments.

     ```javascript
     // Regular function